 As starting with Tarot can sometimes be a bit overwhelming, I have selected a few of my favorite beginner tarot books and also included some of the top advanced tarot books for the more seasoned readers among us.

-Please feel free to send me any tarot book suggestions of your own because I truly love diving into new ways of looking at spreads, cards, readings, and tarot guides.
+Please feel free to send me any book suggestions of your own because I truly love diving into new ways of looking at spreads, cards, readings, and tarot guides.

-I have started with outlining more introductory tarot books and then touched on some specific beginners card reading books, followed up with tarot spreads books, to end with a book that teaches a more spiritual introduction in tarot readings and learnings.
+I have started with outlining more introductory tarot books and then touched on some specific beginners’ card reading books, followed up with tarot spreads books, to end with a book that teaches a more spiritual introduction to tarot readings and learnings.

-It provides easy to act on steps on how to begin reading and options for different card spreads, often followed by a detailed description of every card of the major as well as the minor arcana’s.
+It provides easy-to-act steps on how to begin reading and options for different card spreads, often followed by a detailed description of every card of the major as well as the minor arcana’s.

 Therefore, I believe this is one of the best tarot books for beginners on the market.
 You won’t regret buying this book when you are just looking out to start with tarot and want a solid introduction.